-Toilets: Kidds Bush campsite and the Turihuka campsite provide the last toilet facilities until Ferguson Hut.
-Leave no trace principles need to be applied when travelling through this valley.
+Kidds Bush campsite and the Turihuka campsite provide the last toilet facilities until Ferguson Hut.
+Tiaki principles need to be applied when travelling through this valley.

 There is ‘simple’ avalanche terrain in the following sections of the Hāwea Conservation Park:

 - Hunter Valley floor from Lake Hāwea to Forbes Hut